 Philocarty is an archaic term used in the early 20th century for postcard collecting.
 It may originate from the French magazine, Le Philocartiste, first published in 1898.

-A Phonopostal is a type of French novelty postcard in which a self recorded message could be placed on an attached black lacquer record.
+A Phonopostal is a type of French novelty postcard in which a self-recorded message could be placed on an attached black lacquer record.
 A special device was needed to both record and play these messages; as they did not properly fit on a gramophone due to their rectilinear shape.
-These cards were created by the Pathe Company prior to World War One.
+These cards were created by the Pathe Company appeared prior to World War One.

 In 1935 the Photochrome Process Company was formed by some of the former employees of the defunct Detroit Publishing Company in an attempt to revitalize the Phostint printing process.
-While they printed postcards until 1940 they were unsuccessful in capturing the look of the originals.
-Where the individual markings in Phostints retained sharp edges, Photochrome cards have a soft ill-defined look that rendered a similar matte surface as those produced through gravure but without the same richness.
+While they printed postcards until 1940 they were unsuccessful in capturing the look that made the originals so popular.
+Where the individual markings in Phostints retained sharp edges, Photochrome Process cards have a soft ill-defined look that rendered a similar matte surface as those produced through gravure but without the same richness in tone.
 Many now refer to the finish of these soft dull cards as frosted to distinguish them from the similar images that were previously printed by Detroit Publishing.
 These photo-chromolithographic postcards should not be confused with the tricolor cards of the same name.

 The term photochrome has multiple meanings in a number of different fields.
 It was used as early as 1874 in the printing trades to refer to a printed image in natural color that was photomechanically derived from a photographic image; a process known as photochromy.
 This remains the general meaning of the word today.
 Nearly every type of tricolor print based on the theories that Ducos du Hauron pattented in 1868 were referred to as photochromes.
 This includes the early prints and photochromies made by Leon Vidal.
 Even though the Photocrom process is not based on tricolor principals, it attempts to reproduce photographs in color and bases its name on photochromy.
 The products of this multi-color process have often been incorrectly referred to as photochromes.
 The term has been further confused by a number of publishers and printers who described their products as photochromes when they were not.